 I have not seen the actual fruit sold in the grocery stores here in the U.S., but I typically buy them in frozen unsweetened puree packet form.
-And that’s what I use to make the smoothie bowl.
+And that’s what I use to make my Acai Smoothie Bowl.

-When you get Acai Smoothie Bowls from juice bars or smoothie places, you will find that the blended fruit/smoothie portion of the bowl is fairly solid and firm, and not overly watery.
+When you get a Acai Smoothie Bowl from juice bars or smoothie places, you will find that the blended fruit/smoothie portion of the bowl is fairly solid and firm, and not overly watery.